ZenHubHQ/zenhub-enterprise/k8s-cluster/README.md

 > ⚠️ **NOTE:** At the moment, only AWS S3 API is supported for buckets.
 S3-compatible APIs (such as IBM Cloud's Object Storage) should also work.

-To access and write these objects ZenHub also requires CLI/API credentials (`access_key_id`/`access_key_secret` or similar) for a IAM user with at least read and write access.
+To access and write these objects Zenhub also requires CLI/API credentials (`access_key_id`/`access_key_secret` or similar) for a IAM user with at least read and write access.

 > ⚠️ **NOTE:** At the moment, only authentication via IAM credentials is supported.
 Support for role-based authentication is planned for a future release.

-IAM credentials are used by ZenHub to write (`put`) objects and to create temporary pre-signed links.
+IAM credentials are used by Zenhub to write (`put`) objects and to create temporary pre-signed links.

 To read (`get`) images and allow users to see uploaded images embedded in the issue page, the cluster nodes or network need to have proper access.
-Take a look at our [Terraform](https://github.com/ZenHubHQ/zenhub-enterprise/blob/master/terraform-aws-zhe-backend/buckets.tf) for an example bucket policy.
+Take a look at our [Terraform](https://github.com/ZenhubHQ/zenhub-enterprise/blob/master/terraform-aws-zhe-backend/buckets.tf) for an example bucket policy.

-### 2.9 ZenHub Enterprise On-Premise License
+### 2.9 Zenhub Enterprise On-Premise License

-ZenHub Enterprise On-Premise requires a license to run.
+Zenhub Enterprise On-Premise requires a license to run.
 This license is an encoded string that is entered as the `enterprise_license_token` secret in the main `kustomization.yaml` file.
 Please contact your Customer Success Manager to receive your token.
 For new customers, please visit https://www.zenhub.com/enterprise to get in touch with us.

 ## 3. Configuration

-All configuration for ZenHub is done via `kustomize` configuration files.
+All configuration for Zenhub is done via `kustomize` configuration files.
 You will need to clone this repository and edit the configuration to match your deployment.
 The main file you will need to edit is the `k8s-cluster/kustomization.yaml` file.

 Please review the comments therein as they describe the various sections that will require configuration.
 Areas that require your attention are marked with `[EDIT]` prefixes.